2012 Pacific typhoon season: Typhoon Mawar (Ambo)

+with its eye breaking down into tight spiral banding, prompting the JTWC to downgrade the system to a category 2 typhoon.
+On the next day, the PAGASA issued their final advisory on Mawar, as it was exiting the Philippine Area of Responsibility.
+Mawar further weakened into a category 1 typhoon as its low-level circulation center widened, and was entering a hostile environment due to its interaction with the jet stream.
+The JMA subsequently downgraded Mawar to a severe tropical storm, as it commenced its extratropical transition.
+Late on the same day, the JTWC issued their final advisory on Mawar, as it was deeply embedded in the baroclinic zone and its low-level circulation center had decoupled behind its convection.
+On June 6, Mawar fully became an extratropical cyclone, and the JMA issued their final advisory on the system.
+The system was last noted east of the Kamchatka Peninsula on June 13.

 Mawar brought torrential rain to parts of the Philippines including the Bicol Region while enhancing the southwest monsoon which triggered delays and cancelled of air flights.
 In Bicol region, more than 332 passengers were stranded at ports due to Mawar.
 Different domestic and international flights were forced to divert at Clark Air Base rather than NAIA due to bad weather.
 Some other flights were also cancelled.
 At least three were reported dead due to rains brought by Mawar.